jbostoen/itop-jb-mail-to-ticket-automation-v2/documentation/configuration.md

   * Keep the e-mail on the mail server in the same folder.
 Will slow down processing, as iTop needs to go over each e-mail every time.
   * Move to a different folder.
 Best for archiving purposes.
 * **Ticket Class** - Which ticket class (see iTop data model, usually UserRequest)
-* **Ticket Default Values** - Default values for tickets (see iTop data model, example below).
+* **Default values for new ticket** - Default values for new tickets (see iTop data model, example below).
+* **Values for updated ticket** - Values applied to an existing ticket when it is updated by an incoming e-mail (same format as the default values).
+Example: `last_reply_date:$current_datetime$`.
 * **Title Pattern** - Pattern which will be used to match tickets based on a reference.
 Example: /R-([0-9]{6})/
 * **Ignore patterns in subject** - Regex patterns, one per line.
 To make other patterns ignored while processing/finding related ticket (e.g. another ticket system with IR-123456 numbering).
+* **Stimuli to apply on creation** - Applied right after a new ticket has been created.
+Example: automatically assign a new ticket (new:ev_assign), combined with default values for the team and agent.
-* **Stimuli to apply** - Example: reopen a ticket which was in a pending state (pending:ev_reopen).
-Note: this only works when a ticket is updated, not when it's created.
+* **Stimuli to apply on update** - Applied after an existing ticket has been updated.
+Example: reopen a ticket which was in a pending state (pending:ev_reopen).
 * **Target folder**
   When enabled (see "After processing the email") and a target folder is specified, processed e-mail messages will be moved to this folder.
   Use case: useful when the e-mail should be kept (for archive purposes), but the inbox should contain as few e-mails as possible (for performance).